Contact Bruce

 memories of what they had experienced in birth.
 According to Grof, the

-intensity of the pressure, pain, fear, suffocation, helplessness and rage, and
+intensity of the pressure, pain, fear, suffocation, helplessness and

-the physical pleasure, excitement and ecstasy experienced in vaginal birth is
+the physical pleasure, excitement and ecstasy experienced in vaginal

 the most intense thing a human ever experiences.'
 (Jane